Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Route 53 record set must be in the same region as the S3 bucket.
 - [x] The S3 bucket name must match the record set name in Route 53.

-### A SysOps administrator has used AWS CloudFormation to deploy a serverless application into a production VPC.
+### A SysOps administrator has used AWS CloudFormation to deploy a serverless application into a production `VPC`.
 The application consists of an AWS Lambda function, an Amazon DynamoDB table, and an Amazon API Gateway API.
 The SysOps administrator must delete the AWS CloudFormation stack without deleting the DynamoDB table.
 Which action should the SysOps administrator take before deleting the AWS CloudFormation stack?

 - [x] Add a `Retain` deletion policy to the DynamoDB resource in the AWS CloudFormation stack.
 - [ ] Add a `Snapshot` deletion policy to the DynamoDB resource in the AWS CloudFormation stack.